Battle of Warns: Tactical mistakes

 The battle was marked by a number of tactical mistakes by the Hollanders.
 First, they divided their force in two.
 William landed north of Stavoren and his uncle Jan landed south.

 In addition, William continued the attack in haste without waiting for his archers.
 With a small group of 500 men, he reached St. Odulphusklooster because the Frisians purposely moved back.
-But they then cut Willem from the bulk of his troops and defeated him.
+But they then cut William from the bulk of his troops and defeated him.

-After Count Willem was killed, the Frisians turned against his main troops, who could not flee because the ships were offshore.
+After Count William was killed, the Frisians turned against his main troops, who could not flee because the ships were offshore.
 When these troops were defeated, they attacked John of Beaumont, who had not participated until then.
 The Frisians could beat him because his camp was chosen poorly, with the sea at his back, so that his army had nowhere to retreat.
 The Frisians took the battle with the Hollanders in the water where they beat them down.